-- Describe how and when to use the Columbia-Suicide Severity Rating Scale (C-SSRS). - Utilize assessment findings of the C-SSRS as a common language when discussing suicide with Psychiatric Intake Response Center (PIRC.)
+- Describe how and when to use the Columbia-Suicide Severity Rating Scale (C-SSRS). - Utilize assessment findings of the C-SSRS as a common language when discussing suicide with Psychiatric Intake Response Center (PIRC) and other community providers.

 CCHMC-PIRC